gideonShawana/encryption/README.md

 # encryption
-This project show how a message can be encrypted.
+This project shows how a message can be encrypted and demonstrate software security in python.

 - Type a message
 - Type a number